-So what are public bodies like Universities and colleges doing?
+What are public bodies like Universities and colleges doing for student personal safety?

 As well as counselling and training there are initiatives to take a proactive and perhaps more pragmatic approach.
 Like self defence classes and some student unions are providing rape alarms.